-Benjamin Neale is an associate professor in the Analytic and Translational Genetics Unit at Massachusetts General Hospital (MGH), associate professor in medicine at Harvard Medical School (HMS), and an institute member at the Broad Institute.
+Benjamin Neale is director of genetics in the Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard, where he is an institute member.
+He is an associate professor in the Analytic and Translational Genetics Unit (ATGU) at Massachusetts General Hospital (MGH), where he directs the Genomics of Public Health Initiative.
+He is also an associate professor in medicine at Harvard Medical School (HMS).
 Neale is strongly committed to gaining insights into the genetics of common, complex human diseases.
 Neale and Mark Daly, both of whom are associated with the Broad Institute and MGH, lead the ADHD Initiative, a collaborative effort that focuses on genomic studies of attention deficit hyperactivity disorder (ADHD).

 Neale studied at the University of Chicago and Virginia Commonwealth University, earning a B.Sc. in genetics.
 He went on to earn his Ph.D. in human genetics from King’s College in London, UK.
 Neale completed his postdoctoral training in Daly’s laboratory at Massachusetts General Hospital.
 In addition to many local research collaborations, he also serves as advisor and analyst to international genetic research consortia on psychiatric diseases.